 I am sure you would agree with me …

 That most of people look up to pre-workout supplements as their best bet to boost their energy levels and performance during their workouts but few know how to safely use them.
-As a result, they are bound to have a taste of these harmful pre-workouts side effects.
+As a result, they are bound to have a taste of these harmful pre-workout side effects.

 Then are you the one who does not want to be like those?